Electrical Engineering

 EENG282.
 ELECTRICAL CIRCUITS.
 4.0 Semester Hrs.

-(I,II) This course provides an engineering science analysis of electrical circuits.
+This course provides an engineering science analysis of electrical circuits.
 DC and AC (single-phase and three-phase) networks are presented.
 Transient analysis of RC and RL circuits is studied as is the analysis of circuits in sinusoidal steady-state using phasor concepts.
 The following topics are included: DC and AC circuit analysis, current and charge relationships.
 Ohm's Law, resistors, inductors, capacitors, equivalent resistance and impedance, Kirchhoff's Laws, Thevenin and Norton equivalent circuits, superposition and source transformation, power and energy, maximum power transfer, first order transient response, algebra of complex numbers, phasor representation, time domain and frequency domain concepts, and steady-state analysis of single-phase and three-phase ac power circuits.
 May not also receive credit for EENG281.
-Prerequisites: PHGN200.
 3 hours lecture; 3 hours lab; 4 semester hours.
+Prerequisite: PHGN200.

 EENG284.
 DIGITAL LOGIC.
 4.0 Semester Hrs.